 In late 2008, I got my first Passive House commission for a project that went on to become Wisconsin’s first certified Passive House, also known as the Passive House in the Woods.
 I was also fighting cancer at the same time but was fortunate enough to live to tell about both experiences.
 My life was completely transformed.

 Since then, I designed many Passive Houses.
 The years came and went with Passive House still being exotic, weird, cool, amazing, too-good-to-be-true, a no-brainer, the best thing ever, snake-oil, salvation and everything it always had been.
 And the story is much the same today, over 10 years later, as the construction industry moves like a sloth when it comes to the adoption of new ideas.
 Now, in 2018, I am finally embarking to build my own Passive House: The Good Energy Haus.
 It will serve as a beacon of what can and should be done in my community.
 I am being joined by a roster of wonderful partners and thrilled to “walk another talk” with them.
 The Good Energy Haus is also a modern building—influenced by my studies of Bauhaus and my fascination with clean, modern, and earthy architecture.
 It will be very functional, beautiful and sustainable, and I am sharing the experience with you via social media #GoodEnergyHaus.

 Join the building revolution.
 Build, or retrofit with Passive House.
 It’s Good Energy!

 - Construction: Tanner Construction

 - Certifications: Herz & Lang and DPIS

 - Passive House Certification

-- Whole house, balanced, heat recovery ventilation with enthalpy recovery
+- Whole house, balanced, enthalpy heat recovery ventilation

 - Use of durable earth and people friendly materials